 The best starter drones – now come with cameras as a standard feature.
-This camera is usually controlled with a seperate app on a mobile device, but some drones (like the Altair Aerial Outlaw) let you take pictures and video with a button on the controller itself.
+This camera is usually controlled with a seperate app on a mobile device, but some drones (like the Altair Aerial Dagger) let you take pictures and video with a button on the controller itself.

 What is an FPV camera?